Praveenkr398/NormalList/README.md

-this is my normal list
+adding 2 more list to the existing list